Brazilian cities crack down on nightclubs after deadly fire

 Brasilia and other cities including Sao Paulo and Rio de Janeiro have also deployed inspectors.
 In Salvador, Brazil's third-biggest city, the mayor ordered inspections of all entertainment venues, including Carnival installations now being erected.

-Safety experts have criticized carnival floats and decorations in the past because they are often made with paper, plastics and other highly flammable materials.
+Carnival floats and decorations have been criticized in the past by safety experts because they are often made with paper, plastics and other highly flammable materials.

 'SOMEBODY HAS TO BE RESPONSIBLE'